gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

         binary.builtBy stripTask
     }

-## Story: Allow customization of binary compilation and linking
+## Story: Allow customization of binary compilation and linking (DONE)

 This story allows some configuration of the settings used to compile and link a given binary.